-Tippu Tip, Chief Mirambo and Mutesa were the three most powerful potentates of interior during the 19th century, ruling vast tracts of land by force and fear.
-Tippu Tip took control of the previously uncharted forest west of Lake Tanganyika, and developed his bush ‘empire’ over 10,000 sq miles with the fire power of his muskets.
+Tippu Tip, Chief Mirambo and Mutesa were the three most powerful potentates of the interior during the 19th century, ruling vast tracts of land by force and fear.
+Tippu Tip took control of the previously uncharted forest west of Lake Tanganyika and developed his bush ‘empire’ of over 10,000 sq miles with the firepower of his muskets.
 He is said to have transformed the currency of the interior from barter to currency – initially the exchange of cowry beads and then Maria Theresa dollars.

-Emerging from the back of Tippu Tip’s house brings you back on Shangani Street and into the vicinity of The Serena Hotel, which has been redesigned and redeveloped on the site of the old Extelcoms Building and the next door ‘Chinese doctor’s’ house.
+Emerging from the back of Tippu Tip’s house brings you back to Shangani Street and into the vicinity of The Serena Hotel, which has been redesigned and redeveloped on the site of the old Extelcoms Building and the next door ‘Chinese doctor’s house.
 The hotel still houses some of the ancient old telephone equipment in the reception area.

 Further along Shangani Street Back towards the Forodhani Gardens, on the corner after the Tembo Hotel, you can still see the original building of The First British Consulate, (now covered with advertising boards and housing an inglorious internet centre).
 To your right, over and around the bridge/ tunnel, is the moving sad site of the Zanzibar Orphanage.